Gender Pay Gap

 Narrative from the Executive Team at Regenda Homes

 The mean gender pay gap across M&Y on 5 April 2018 was 13.6%.
 This is an improvement from the previous year which stood at 14.7%.
 We are committed to ensuring that our pay and reward strategy is fair and gender neutral including continuing to complete a pay benchmarking exercise every two years as a minimum.

 The data shows that females are over represented in roles in the lowest pay quartiles and underrepresented in the top quartile.
 The key reason for this is the dominance of men in the skilled trade’s roles, along with the associated career routes for these trade-based occupations.
 There is evidently more work required to identify, encourage and equip female employees to take up skilled trade roles and identify and encourage women who have the potential to grow into more senior roles.

-M&Y will be launching an apprenticeship programme, which encourages more women to enter the skilled trades, in partnership with our in-house training organisation – Alder Training, commencing in the summer of 2019.
+In summer 2019, M&Y launched an apprenticeship programme which encourages more women to enter the skilled trades, in partnership with our in-house training organisation, The Learning Foundry.